 I have a Christian world-view, meaning I try to base my thoughts and decisions from the Bible.
 Those negative thoughts didn’t just come out of nowhere and I’m convinced that my enemy, Satan, put them there to try to steal my joy, to bring me down, to discourage me and make me feel defeated.
 (1 Peter 5:8)

 Last week while driving an hour and a half away to our Lyme doctor for our check-ups, I shared with my daughters who are 21 and 16 how I was feeling.
 It seems to always hit me around this time of year when I’m preparing for school.

-I begin to feel like I don’t want to homeschool anymore, I feel like I should stop blogging because I doubt whether or not I’m making a difference and worse of all, I begin to believe that what I’ve been doing all these years, pouring my life into my children’s doesn’t really matter.
+I begin to feel discouraged and have thoughts about not wanting to homeschool anymore.
+I feel like I should stop blogging because I doubt whether or not I’m making a difference and worse of all, I begin to believe that what I’ve been doing all these years, pouring my life into my children’s, hasn’t mattered to anyone other than me.

-This past summer I found an amazing group of homeschool moms on Periscope who are doing all kinds of wonderful things with their children.
+This past summer I found an amazing group of homeschool moms on Periscope who are doing all kinds of wonderful things in their homeschool with their children.
 Periscope is a social media platform where people can share live video and talk about or share anything they’d like.

-I just love this group of moms.
+I have come to really love this group of moms.
 They are genuine, super encouraging, and kind!
 As I listened to their scopes and got to know them do you know what happened?
 I began to look at all of their school rooms and thought, “maybe I should I have a school room”.
-I listened to their exciting plans and big projects they planned and I thought, “Wow, I haven’t planned anything like that yet!”
+I listened to their exciting plans and the big projects they planned and I thought, “Wow, I haven’t planned anything like that yet!”
 I looked at their amazing planners, bookshelves, and cubbies.
-I got excited about new ideas, new books and curriculum I’ve never heard of and then all of the sudden I felt discouraged.
+I got excited about new ideas, new books and curriculum I’ve never heard of but I also began to feel discouraged.